Some Fundamental Theorems in Mathematics: Gauss-Bonnet-Chern

 Let $(M,g)$ be a {\bf Riemannian manifold} of dimension $d$ with {\bf volume element $d\mu$}.
 If $R^{ij}_{kl}$ is {\bf Riemann curvature tensor} with respect to the metric $g$, define the constant $C=((4\pi)^{d/2} (-2)^{d/2} (d/2)!)^{-1}$ and the {\bf curvature} $K(x) = C \sum_{\sigma,\pi} {\rm sign}(\sigma) {\rm sign}(\pi) R^{\sigma(1) \sigma(2)}_{\pi(1) \pi(2)} \cdots R^{\sigma(d-1) \sigma(d)}_{\pi(d-1) \pi(d)}$, where the sum is over all permutations $\pi,\sigma$ of $\{1, \dots, d\}$.
 It can be interpreted as a {\bf Pfaffian}.
 In odd dimensions, the curvature is zero.
 Denote by $\chi(M)$ the {\bf Euler characteristic} of $M$. \satz{ $\int_M K(x) \; d\mu(x) = 2\pi \chi(M)$. }

-The case $d=2$ was solved by Karl Friedrich Gauss and by Pierre Ossian Bonnet in 1848.
+The case $d=2$ was solved by Carl Friedrich Gauss and by Pierre Ossian Bonnet in 1848.
 Gauss knew the theorem but never published it.
 In the case $d=2$, the curvature $K$ is the {\bf Gaussian curvature } which is the product of the {\bf principal curvatures} $\kappa_1,\kappa_2$ at a point.
 For a sphere of radius $R$ for example, the Gauss curvature is $1/R^2$ and $\chi(M)=2$.
 The {\bf volume form} is then the usual {\bf area element} normalized so that $\int_M 1 \; d\mu(x)=1$.
 Allendoerfer-Weil in 1943 gave the first proof, based on previous work of Allendoerfer, Fenchel and Weil.
-Chern finally, in 1944 proved the theorem independent of an embedding.
-See \cite{Cycon}, which features a proof of Vijay Kumar Patodi.
+Chern finally, in 1944 proved the theorem independent of an embedding. \cite{Cycon} features a proof of Vijay Kumar Patodi.
+A more classical approach is in in \cite{TuDifferentialGeometry}.